|

 applies to any situation:

-- Google the issue you're having to
+- Google or Bing the issue you're having to

 - Call

-i.e. Don't' wait months before reporting the issue, or you'll
+i.e. Don't wait months before reporting the issue, or you'll

 find

-that you'll get less sympathy.
+case to make.
 After all, if you've had the

 problem for a long time, and are still using your phone and getting by,